de4db1ff/nyaPass/README.md

 We utilize the prf extension from the WebAuthn Standard as our KDF.
 This generates a random secret and binds it to a credential in the authenticator - your passkey.

-From now on, you are free to forget all your credentials once and for all.

-Note: For compatibility reasons, we use eTLD+1s instead of origins.
+Note: For compatibility reasons, we use eTLD+1s as the origin of the website in question.
+For example, www.example.com and whatever.www1.example.com are considered to have the same origin (example.com).

 # Security Considerations